 Neurodiverse Job-Seekers and Employees

-As part of a research study, in addition to specialized job search assistance for neurodiverse individuals, our group also provides specialized support to neurodiverse employees and their employers during the interview process and after on-boarding.
+As part of a research study, in addition to specialized assistance during interview phase for neurodiverse individuals, our group also provides specialized support to neurodiverse employees and their employers after on-boarding.